threadexio/cbundl/README.md

 > [!NOTE]
 > The above will probably not work on non-Bourne shells.

-This will download the latest `cbundl` binary to `~/.bin`.
+You can then download the latest `cbundl` binary to `~/.bin` from [Releases][gh-releases].
 Then if you restart your shell, it should be immediately available.
 You can check with `cbundl --version`.

 ## Building